mtc-20/tf_flask_react_app/README.md

 # TF Web app

-**An image classification web app using TF(inference), React(frontend) and Flask(backend) based on this [Medium article](https://medium.com/sopra-steria-norge/build-a-simple-image-classification-app-using-react-keras-and-flask-7b9075e3b6f5)).
-Decided to try this since they had a working web app running on Heroku, which is what my end goal was.**
+**An object detection web app using TF(inference), React(frontend) and Flask(backend) based on this [Medium article](https://medium.com/sopra-steria-norge/build-a-simple-image-classification-app-using-react-keras-and-flask-7b9075e3b6f5)).**

+This app has been tested only for local deployment so far.

+**v0.1 notes:**
-However, couldn't get this to work locally just from the post.
+Originally, decided to try the tutorial since they had a working web app running on Heroku, which is what my end goal was.
+However, couldn't get it to work locally just from the post.
 Weirdly, it **did work** only after adding a `GET` request check - if anyone can explain that to me, would be nice :sweat: